chazzka/clanekcathedral/clanek.md

 ### Unsupervised methods
 The above leads us to consider an anomaly detection algorithms.
 Outlier detection methods are famous unsupervised methods.
-Unsupervised in this context means, that w
+Unsupervised in this context means, that we do not need any kind of pre-labeled data.
+The data are passed to the algorithm as they are.
+Note that some preprocessing may be needed, depending on the specific algorithm.

+### Outlier detection
 - [ ] TODO: na isolation forestu vam ukazeme ze outlier detection urcite neni novelty detection

 #### Example: Isolation Forest